tanzich/UFOs/README.md

 # UFOs

 # Overview of Project
-This project was to create a website about UFO sightings. this website has a table that includes all UFO sightings information and clients have the ability to fiter the table based on multiple criteria such as the event date, city, state, country and shape.
+This project was to create a website about UFO sightings.
+This website has a table that includes all UFO sightings information and clients have the ability to fiter the table based on multiple criteria such as the event date, city, state, country and shape.

 # Results